Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 To make cold brew with fine ground coffee, you will need:

-• Coffee – Use a medium or dark roast coffee with a fine grind.
+• Coffee.
+Use a coffee you enjoy with a fine grind.

 1. Add 100 grams of fine coffee grounds to your French press or container.